dart-lang/site-www/src/resources/breaking-changes.md

 ---

 This page lists the breaking changes in Dart, organized by release and area.
-Complete release notes are available in the [Dart SDK change log][change log].
+Complete release notes are available in the [Dart SDK changelog][changelog].

 According to Dart's [breaking change policy][], each listed change contains a link to more information on the change, such as migration guidance, background, reasoning,